Leoni24/git-project4/README.md

 ## Purpose

-Sample website with plenty of files for demos
+Sample website with plenty of files for demos  and understand about rebase.

 ## How to contribute